jlauinger/master-of-science/code/evaluation/other-linters-comparison/other-linters-comparison.md

 how much more findings there are than what gets flagged by Vet.

 Gosec on the other hand is similar to go-geiger in that its only unsafe rule is "presence of unsafe call sites".
+We can see that there are no false positives.
+We see a lot of overlap, although there is still a significant amount of false negatives.
+Some of that is due to gosec not analyzing usages of uintptr and reflect.SliceHeader / StringHeader, but after filtering it out there are still more than 18000 false negatives.
+This is because go-geiger uses a much more thorough approach to finding unsafe sites, while gosec misses some forms.
+On the other hand, gosec is not designed to find all usages so I guess this is okay.